-Line 2(e).
+Line 2(f).
 Deduct Indiana lottery prize money - A portion of prize money received from the purchase of a winning Indiana lottery game or ticket included in federal taxable income should be excluded.
 The proceeds of up to \$1,200 are deductible from each winning lottery game or ticket paid through the Hoosier State Lottery Commission.
-Explain deduction on an attached statement.
+Explain the deduction on an enclosed statement.

-Line 2(f).
-Enter total Indiana modifications (add the resulting amounts from lines 2a through 2c; subtract lines 2d and 2e).
+Line 2(g).
+Enter total Indiana modifications (add the resulting amounts from lines 2a through 2c; subtract lines 2e and 2f).
 Note: Entries made on federal Form 8825 should also be considered when completing entries on line 2.

 Line 3.
-Add lines 1 and 2(f).
+Add lines 1 and 2g.